 In this guide, we’ll use the hPanel’s File Manager as an example.
 However, the steps should be similar no matter which hosting provider you use.

 - Open your hosting account’s File Manager.
-On the hPanel, it can be found by navigating to Hosting -> Manage -> File Manager.
+On the hPanel, it can be found on the dashboard.